 Revolving Credit Facility.
-On March 29, 2021, Conn's, Inc. and certain of its subsidiaries (the "Borrowers") entered into the Fifth Amended and Restated Loan and Security Agreement (the "Fifth Amended and Restated Loan Agreement"), with certain lenders, which provides for a \$650.0 million asset-based revolving credit facility (as amended, the "Revolving Credit Facility") under which credit availability is subject to a borrowing base and a maturity date of March 29, 2025.
+On March 29, 2021, Conn's, Inc. and certain of its subsidiaries (the "Borrowers") entered into the Fifth Amended and Restated Loan Agreement (the "Fifth Amended and Restated Loan Agreement"), with certain lenders, which provides for a \$650.0 million asset-based revolving credit facility (as amended, the "Revolving Credit Facility") under which credit availability is subject to a borrowing base and a maturity date of March 29, 2025.

 The Fifth Amended and Restated Loan Agreement, among other things, permits borrowings under the Letter of Credit Subline (as defined in the Fifth Amended and Restated Loan Agreement) that exceed the cap of \$40 million to \$100 million, solely at the discretion of the lenders for such amounts in excess of \$40 million.
 The obligations under the Revolving Credit Facility are secured by substantially all assets of the Company, excluding the assets of the VIEs.
-As of January 31, 2022, we had immediately available borrowing capacity of \$352.2 million under our Revolving Credit Facility, net of standby letters of credit issued of \$22.5 million.
+As of January 31, 2023, we had immediately available borrowing capacity of \$143.8 million under our Revolving Credit Facility, net of standby letters of credit issued of \$22.3 million.

-Loans under the Revolving Credit Facility bear interest, at our option, at a rate of LIBOR plus a margin ranging from 2.50% to 3.25% per annum (depending on a pricing grid determined by our total leverage ratio) or the alternate base rate plus a margin ranging from 1.50% to 2.25% per annum (depending on a pricing grid determined by our total leverage ratio).
-The alternate base rate is a rate per annum equal to the greatest of the prime rate, the federal funds effective rate plus 0.5%, or LIBOR for a 30-day interest period plus 1.0%.
+On November 21, 2022, we entered into Amendment No. 1 (the "Amendment") to the Fifth Amended and Restated Loan Agreement.
+Under the Amendment, loans under the Revolving Credit Facility bear interest, at our option, at a rate of SOFR plus a margin ranging from 2.50% to 3.25% per annum (depending on a pricing grid determined by our total leverage ratio) or the alternate base rate plus a margin ranging from 1.50% to 2.25% per annum (depending on a pricing grid determined by our total leverage ratio).
+The alternate base rate is a rate per annum equal to the greatest of the prime rate, the federal funds effective rate plus 0.5%, or SOFR for a 30-day interest period plus 1.0%.
 We also pay an unused fee on the portion of the commitments that is available for future borrowings or letters of credit at a rate ranging from 0.25% to 0.50% per annum, depending on the average outstanding balance and letters of credit of the Revolving Credit Facility in the immediately preceding quarter.
-The weighted-average interest rate on borrowings outstanding and including unused line fees under the Revolving Credit Facility was 4.0% for the year ended January 31, 2022.
+The weighted-average interest rate on borrowings outstanding and including unused line fees under the Revolving Credit Facility was 5.2% for the year ended January 31, 2023.

 The Revolving Credit Facility places restrictions on our ability to incur additional indebtedness, grant liens on assets, make distributions on equity interests, dispose of assets, make loans, pay other indebtedness, engage in mergers, and other matters.
 The Revolving Credit Facility restricts our ability to make dividends and distributions unless no event of default exists and a liquidity test is satisfied.
 Subsidiaries of the Company may pay dividends and make distributions to the Company and other obligors under the Revolving Credit Facility without restriction.
-As of January 31, 2022, we were restricted from making distributions in excess of \$225.9 million as a result of the Revolving Credit Facility distribution and payment restrictions.
+We are restricted from making distributions as a result of the Revolving Credit Facility distribution and payment restrictions.
 The Revolving Credit Facility contains customary default provisions, which, if triggered, could result in acceleration of all amounts outstanding under the Revolving Credit Facility.